twlkyao/RippleMon/README.md

 About
 =====

-Three tools to monitor Ripple transactions.
+Three tools to monitor Ripple transactions.<br />
-You can monitor offers, payments, and trustsets.
+You can monitor offers, payments, and trustsets.<br />

-That's a first draft ;)
+That's a first draft ;)<br />
 I will try to merge the 3 scripts to have only one tool ;)

 The code is not really cleaned and may be buggy!